Joul24py/UAA-ICI/21-S6-AI-ClassExercises/README.md

 The course objective was to have an introduction to supervised learning, unsupervised learning and reinforcement learning.

 The exercises were made in Python and R.

+Some exercises were made only by myself, some exercises were made in collaboration with [Dariana Gómez Garza](https://github.com/DariGmz) and Fernando Francisco González Arenas.